 In part, it is also rooted in the limited funding available for civil society groups, considerable linguistic diversity, and the volume of information being shared.
 As a result, organisations such as Africa Check highlight instances of fake news but cannot hope to cover all harmful content.

-There are no easy answers to these problems though, because when governments do try and combat free speech, Ashwanee Budoo finds that misinformation is often abused as an excuse to clamp down on freedom of expression
+There are no easy answers to these problems though, because when governments do try and combat free speech, Ashwanee Budoo finds that misinformation is often abused as an excuse to clamp down on freedom of expression.

 While growing internet coverage has enabled citizens to challenge authoritarian rule, non-democratic leaders have also manipulated or disrupted online access.
 According to Lisa Garbe, internet shutdowns have become the “new normal” in some authoritarian states.
 This is especially so during politically contested periods such as elections or major protests.

 Moreover, while internet shutdowns are important, they are the thin end of the wedge.
 A number of steps have been taken to prevent citizens from being able to express themselves online.
 There is a growing use of spyware across the continent to snoop on government critics.

 In Tanzania, restrictive laws about what can be said online go hand in hand with government pressure.
-A prominent lawyer was recently fired
+A prominent lawyer was recently fired because of her “activism”.

 Uganda, Benin and several other states have imposed a social media tax that has excluded many users.

 Meanwhile, those who can afford internet access still face restrictions on government information.
-Thus, Lisa-Marie Selvik argues that digital technology has done little to give many African citizens the right to basic government information
+Thus, Lisa-Marie Selvik argues that digital technology has done little to give many African citizens the right to basic government information.

 Some sixteen years on since the creation of Twitter, it is becoming clear what we do and don’t know about digital democracy in Africa.
 We know that digital technology is acting as a disruptive force that simultaneously has “liberating” and destructive potential.

 The continent has yet to develop an effective way to stop the flow of fake news.
 And the full benefits of digital democracy are being thwarted by digital exclusion that is driven by the high cost of data, the strategies of authoritarian governments, and in some cases the approach of major tech companies themselves.

 But, what we don’t know is just as important.
 We urgently need more research in a number of areas.

 To what extent has social media exacerbated ethno-regional tensions?
 How much online content is actually produced by governments and the trolls that work for them?
 Who should be responsible for content moderation and how can ethno-linguistic diversity be accounted for?
 What are the political and socio-economic consequences of restricting internet access, and how can this be resisted?
 Does the finding that how an individual behaves online does not dramatically change their offline political activity in Uganda hold more broadly?
 And is social media reinforcing existing gender norms rather than challenging them?

-Idayat Hassan, director of CDD-West Africa, contributed to the publication and is a co-author of this article
+Idayat Hassan, director of CDD-West Africa, contributed to the publication and is a co-author of this article.

 This article is republished from The Conversation under a Creative Commons license.
-Read the original article
+Read the original article.